-Like I just mentioned the ingredients are what make the difference in these two similar building materials.
+Like I just mentioned, the ingredients are what make the difference in these two similar building materials.
 Both are made with an aggregate of some kind, usually sand of various sizes and textures.
-Both need water to mix everything together and activate the curing process.
+Both need water in order to mix everything together and activate the curing process.

 I’m going to preface this post for all you plasterers out there by saying that this is a purposely oversimplified explanation of the topic.
 Plaster, stucco, render, etc have been around for millennia with so many variables and formulas that a 1000 page book couldn’t cover everything.
 My purpose is to help homeowners get their feet wet on the topic.

 - Gypsum – You’ve probably heard of Plaster of Paris?
 Well, that is gypsum plaster.
-It got the nickname because in the 1700s Paris was built on top of some of the largest natural gypsum deposits in the world at the time.
-Most gypsum plaster came from Paris and so the name stuck.
-Unlike lime plaster, gypsum cures fast (only a few days) and sets even faster which is why we make casts for broken limbs with the stuff.
-It typically didn’t require horsehair to strengthen it either like line plasters do.
+It got the nickname because in the 1700s, Paris was built on top of some of the largest natural gypsum deposits in the world at the time.
+Most gypsum plaster came from Paris, and so the name stuck.
+Unlike lime plaster, gypsum cures fast (only a few days) and sets even faster, which is why we make casts for broken limbs with the stuff.
+It typically didn’t require horsehair to strengthen it either like lime plasters do.

-Like plasters however can excel outdoors under most weather conditions and with certain additives to ensure they have a long useful life.
+Lime plasters, however, can excel outdoors under most weather conditions, and with certain additives to ensure they have a long useful life.

-That doesn’t mean gypsum is a better materials simply that the building industry has gone to gypsum.
-Personally, I prefer an old like plaster any day even if most of the plastering I do these days is with gypsum.
+That doesn’t mean gypsum is a better material- simply that the building industry has gone to gypsum.
+Personally, I prefer an old like plaster any day, even if most of the plastering I do these days is with gypsum.

-Like lime plaster is was made up of slaked lime (or a variety of other less typical natural binders, sand, and water but it was also given numerous additives to help it withstand the elements.
-According the National Park Service Preservation Brief 22 stucco sometimes contained any number of these unusual ingredients:
+Like lime plaster is made up of slaked lime (or a variety of other less typical natural binders, sand, and water) it was also given numerous additives to help it withstand the elements.
+According the National Park Service Preservation Brief 22, stucco sometimes contained any number of these unusual ingredients:

 Mud, clay, marble or brick dust, sawdust, animal blood or urine, eggs, keratin or gluesize (animal hooves and horns), varnish, wheat paste, sugar, salt, sodium silicate, alum, tallow, linseed oil, beeswax, wine, beer, or rye whiskey.
 Waxes, fats and oils were included to introduce water-repellent properties, sugary materials reduced the amount of water needed and slowed down the setting time, and alcohol acted as an air entrainer.